FUELING OUR DEMOCRACY THROUGH CIVICS THAT SPEAKS TO EVERY STUDENT!

 #CivicsForUS is a national movement to promote civic learning that centers the needs of every young person across the country and promotes the charge that equitable civic education is inclusive, representative, and relevant.
 The campaign includes a national social media effort and a national listening tour of students from 5th grade through college.

 The #CivicsForUS National Listening Tour is the largest effort by students to understand what young people across the nation think about their own civic learning experiences.
-The Youth As Civic Experts Network students will take findings from this effort to support the national social media awareness campaign, their individual projects, student panel discussions.
+The Youth As Civic Experts Network students took findings from this effort to support the national social media awareness campaign, their individual projects, student panel discussions.
 The final report is available on this site.

 Youth as Civic Experts students were placed into three teams, Red, White, and Blue, in a friendly competition to see who could gain the most responses to their listening tour surveys.
-Together these teams collected over 4,700 responses from students in almost all 50 states!
-We’re not finished!
-The listening tour closes in June.
+Together these teams collected nearly 5,000 responses from students in almost all 50 states!
+Check out the results below!